Edmonton: Public transit

 The Edmonton Transit Service (ETS) is the city's public transit agency, operating the Edmonton Light Rail Transit (LRT) network as well as a fleet of buses.
 In 2017, ETS served approximately 86,997,466 people; the bus system saw 62,377,183 riders, while the LRT network served 24,620,283 passengers.

 From the 1990s to early 2009, Edmonton was one of two cities in Canada still operating trolley buses, along with Vancouver.
 On June 18, 2008, City Council decided to abandon the Edmonton trolley bus system and the last trolley bus ran on May 2, 2009.

 Scheduled LRT service began on April 23, 1978, with nine extensions of the network completed since.
 The original Edmonton line is considered to be the first "modern" light rail line (i.e., built from scratch, rather than being an upgrade of an old system) in North America to be constructed in a city with a population of under one million people.
 It introduced the use of German-designed rolling stock that subsequently became the standard light rail vehicle of the United States.
 The Edmonton "proof-of-payment" fare collection system adopted in 1980 – modelled after European ticket systems – became the North American transit industry's preferred approach for subsequent light rail projects.
 The four-year South LRT extension was opened in full on April 24, 2010, which sees trains travelling to Century Park (located at 23 Avenue and 111 Street), making stops at South Campus and Southgate Centre along the way.
 A line to the Northern Alberta Institute of Technology in north-central Edmonton using the same high-floor technology of the existing system opened September 6, 2015.
 The southeast leg of the Valley Line, which starts in Mill Woods and ends in the downtown core, opened on November 4, 2023, after experiencing significant delays.
 Construction on the second and final phase of the Valley Line, which will extend the line west to Lewis Farms, commenced in 2021.
 Unlike the Capital and Metro lines, trains on the Valley Line use low-floor technology.

 Edmonton is a member of the Edmonton Metropolitan Transit Services Commission, which will begin service in mid-2022.
 The Edmonton Metropolitan Transit Services Commission is scheduled to be disestablished May 31, 2023, as a result of Edmonton's withdrawal.

 Roads and highways

 Anthony Henday Drive in Edmonton.
 The freeway is the main ring road for the city.

 A largely gridded system forms most of Edmonton's street and road network.
 The address system is mostly numbered, with streets running south to north and avenues running east to west.
 In built-up areas built since the 1950s, local streets and major roadways generally do not conform to the grid system.
-Major roadways include Kingsway, Yellowhead Trail (Highway 16), Whitemud Drive and Anthony Henday Drive.
+Major roadways include Yellowhead Trail (Highway 16), Wayne Gretzky Drive, Whitemud Drive, and Anthony Henday Drive.

 The major roads connecting to other communities elsewhere in Alberta, British Columbia, and Saskatchewan are the Yellowhead Highway to the west and east and Highway 2 (Queen Elizabeth II Highway) to the south.